 (Chapter 2.33 Auburn City Code)

 Advises the City Council regarding the operation of the Auburn Municipal Airport, including master planning, facilities improvements, leasing, rental fees and other aviation concerns.
 The Board consists of five members who serve three-year terms.
 No Board member shall have business interests at the Airport, other than the standard hangar or tie down rental.

 Regular meetings of the Board are held the third Wednesday of each month at 8:00 AM, in Conference Room 1 of the City Hall Annex located at 1 East Main Street in Auburn (no longer at the Aviation College).

 Advises the Mayor and City Council relating to the imposition of the lodging tax, any increases in the amount imposed, and its use to accommodate activities for tourism.
 The Board consists of at least five members consisting of one elected official and an equal number of members each from representatives of businesses required to collect the tax and those persons involved in activities to be funded by revenue received through the tourism tax.
 Board members serve three-year terms.

-Regular meetings are held on the third Thursday of each month at 2:00 PM at various locations.
+Regular meetings are held the fourth Thursday of each month at 4:00 PM at the Chamber of Commerce.